JaceCear/ReOpenPoke/README.md

 - 3.)
 Open the shell/command prompt and go to the root of ReOpenPoke.
 - 4.)
 Enter "makearcs.bat" without the "..."
 - 5.)
 Enter "make" without the "..."
 - 6.)
-Load the openpoke.gba ROM in an emulator.
+Load the openpoke.gba ROM in an emulator of your choice.

   [1]: http://devkitpro.org/